-If you suspect that the nodule may be cancerous or large enough to cause problems breathing or swallowing, thyroid surgery may be recommended.
+Thyroid surgery may be recommended if you suspect the nodule may be cancerous or large enough to cause breathing or swallowing problems.

 The surgeon will evaluate the appropriate surgical options for each patient.

-Surgical options range from removing only the side of the thyroid gland that contains the nodule called thyroid lobectomy or hemithyroidectomy, to extirpating the entire thyroid gland called total thyroidectomy, these procedures are performed in cases of thyroid cancer, goiter or hyperthyroidism.
+Surgical options range from removing only the side of the thyroid gland that contains the nodule, called thyroid lobectomy or hemithyroidectomy, to extirpating the entire thyroid gland, called a total thyroidectomy; these procedures are performed in cases of thyroid cancer, goiter or hyperthyroidism.

 Treatment may include antithyroid medications such as propylthiouracil and methimazole.
 These medications can delay the excessive production of thyroid hormone in hyperthyroidism.

-The radioactive iodine is used in low doses to destroy an overactive gland and in large doses to eliminate cancerous tissue.
+The radioactive IodineIodine is used in low doses to destroy an overactive gland and in large doses to eliminate cancerous tissue.